 Token URL: <Helix SSO>/rsso/oauth2/token

-To simplify this article, the technical service will be "
+To simplify this article, the technical service will be "bmc-it".

 PROD: bmc-it-restapi.onbmc.com